History of the Jews in China: History

-It has been asserted by some that the Jews who have historically resided in various places in China originated with the Lost Ten Tribes of the exiled ancient Kingdom of Israel who relocated to the areas of present-day China.
-Traces of some ancient Jewish rituals have been observed in some places.
+Some scholars have claimed that the ancestors of the Jews who have historically resided in various places in China were members of the Ten Lost Tribes of the exiled ancient Kingdom of Israel which relocated to places which were located in present-day China.
+The observance of some ancient Jewish rituals has been documented in some places.

-One well-known group was the Kaifeng Jews, who are purported to have traveled from Persia to India during the mid-Han Dynasty and later migrated from the Muslim-inhabited regions of northwestern China (modern day Gansu province) to Henan province during the early Northern Song Dynasty (960–1127).
+One well-known group was the Kaifeng Jews, who are purported to have traveled from Persia to India during the mid-Han dynasty and later migrated from the Muslim-inhabited regions of northwestern China (modern day Gansu province) to Henan province during the early Northern Song dynasty (960–1127).
+Kaifeng Jews were most prominent between the tenth and eighteenth centuries.

 Origins

-There is an oral tradition that the first Jews immigrated to China through Persia following the Roman Emperor Titus's capture of Jerusalem in 70 CE.
+According to an oral tradition, the first Jews immigrated to China through Persia after the Roman Emperor Titus's capture of Jerusalem in 70 CE.
 A large number of Jews emigrated from Persia during the reign of Emperor Ming of Han (58–75 CE).
-Writing in 1900, Father Joseph Brucker hypothesized that Jews came to China from India by a sea route since ancient times.
+Writing in 1900, Father Joseph Brucker hypothesized that Jews came to China from India by a sea route in ancient times.

-Three steles with inscriptions found at Kaifeng bear some historical suggestions.
-The oldest, dating from 1489, commemorates the construction of a synagogue (1163) (bearing the name Qīngzhēn Sì, a term often used for mosque in Chinese), states the Jews entered China from India in the Later Han Dynasty (25–220 CE), the Jews' 70 Chinese surnames, their audience with an "un-named" Song Dynasty Emperor, and finally lists the transmission of their religion from Abraham down to the prophet Ezra.
-The second tablet, dated 1512 (found in the synagogue Xuanzhang Daojing Si) details the Jews' religious practices.
-The third is dated 1663 and commemorates the re-rebuilding of the Qingzhen si synagogue and recaps the information from the other two steles.
+Three steles with inscriptions which were found at Kaifeng bear some historical suggestions.
+The oldest, dating from 1489, commemorates the construction of a synagogue (1163) (bearing the name Qingzhen Si, a term for a mosque which is frequently used in Chinese), states that the Jews entered China from India in the Later Han dynasty (25–220 CE), the Jews' 70 Chinese surnames, their audience with an "unnamed" Song dynasty emperor, and it finally lists the transmission of their religion from Abraham down to the prophet Ezra.
+The second tablet, which dates back to 1512 (found in the Xuanzhang Daojing Si synagogue) contains a detailed description of the Jews' religious practices.
+The third tablet dates back to 1663 and it commemorates the re-rebuilding of the Qingzhen Si synagogue and it also recaps the information which is written on the other two steles.

-Father Joseph Brucker believed Matteo Ricci's manuscripts indicate there were only approximately ten or twelve Jewish families in Kaifeng in the late 16th and early 17th century, and that they had reportedly resided there for five or six hundred years.
-It was also stated in the manuscripts that there was a greater number of Jews in Hangzhou.
-This could be taken to suggest that loyal Jews fled south along with the soon-to-be crowned Emperor Gaozong to Hangzhou.
-In fact, the 1489 stele mentions how the Jews "abandoned Bianliang" (Kaifeng) after the Jingkang Incident.
+Father Joseph Brucker believed that Matteo Ricci's manuscripts state that only approximately ten or twelve Jewish families lived in Kaifeng in the late 16th and early 17th centuries, and that they had reportedly resided there for five or six hundred years.
+The manuscripts also state that a larger Jewish community lived in Hangzhou.
+The Jewish community of Hangzhou was larger than the Jewish community of Kaifeng because loyal Jews fled south to Hangzhou along with the soon-to-be crowned Emperor Gaozong.
+In fact, the 1489 stele states that the Jews "abandoned Bianliang" (Kaifeng) after the Jingkang Incident.

-Many Jewish communities were established in China in the Middle Ages.
-However, not all left evidence of their existence.
-The following are those known today: Kaifeng, Hangzhou, Ningbo, Yangzhou, Ningxia, Guangzhou, Beijing, Quanzhou, Nanjing, Xi'an and Luoyang.
+Many Jewish communities were established in China during the Middle Ages.
+However, not all of them left evidence of their existence.
+The following is a list of the names of those Jewish communities which are known about today: Kaifeng, Hangzhou, Ningbo, Yangzhou, Ningxia, Guangzhou, Beijing, Quanzhou, Nanjing, Xi'an and Luoyang.